Tuesday, June 20, 2023

 Magnetic hill Ladakh

-Magnetic Hill is a popular tourist attraction located near Leh in Ladakh, India.
-It is known for its fascinating optical illusion, which makes it appear as though vehicles are being pulled uphill by a magnetic force.
-However, the phenomenon is not actually caused by magnetism.
+Magnetic Hill is a popular tourist attraction located near Ladakh, India.
+It is known for its fascinating optical illusion which makes it appear as though - vehicles are being pulled uphill by a magnetic force.
+The phenomenon is not actually caused by magnetism.

 The "magnetic" effect experienced at Magnetic Hill is an example of a gravity hill or a gravity road.
 These are natural or man-made slopes that create an optical illusion, making it seem like objects, such as cars, are rolling uphill against the force of gravity.
 In reality, the road is sloping downwards, but the surrounding landscape and horizon play tricks on our perception, making it appear as if the opposite is happening.